 - Allow employees to self-serve: You get more accurate data and save time at the same time.

-- Trust that your data is secure: thanks to Personio’s high levels of GDPR compliance and advanced rights-based systems.
+- Trust that your data is secure: Thanks to Personio’s high levels of GDPR compliance and advanced rights-based systems.

-- Retain (or delete) documents easily: in line with relevant retention obligations.
+- Retain (or delete) documents easily: In line with relevant retention obligations.

 Can Employee Files be Kept Electronically?

-Years ago, there was a fear that documents had to be retained in hard copy format.
-However, today, most governments around the world are actively encouraging their citizens and corporations to retain documents in a digital format.
+These days, most governments around the world are actively encouraging their citizens and corporations to retain documents in a digital format.
 For example, in the UK, HMRC is perfectly happy to accept digital copies of receipts when claiming expenses – as long as they are clearly readable, of high enough quality, and, most importantly, accessible as and when required.

 Typically, an employee file will include everything from a CV and relevant recruitment-related information such as an employment contract, to documents related to salaries, tax, annual leave, benefits, performance, and even KPIs.
-Employee identification, education, further career training, and bank account information typically also form part of an employee file.
-However, every employee file can (and probably will) contain different types of information and there are some documents that should not be stored in an employee file.

 - Government/tax-related information such as P60s and even P45s